MasWag/FalCAuN/example/shell/README.md

 Benchmarks
 ==========

-The Autotrans is an automatic transmission model in [HAF14].
+Autotrans is an automatic transmission model in [HAF14].

 S1
 --